carlonicolo/introsde-2015-assignment-1/README.md

 ---

-The tasks expected to be performed in this assignment are six.The first three based on LAB03 and the other three on the LAB04:
+The tasks expected to be performed in this assignment are six.The first three based on LAB03 and the others three on the LAB04:

 1. make a function that prints all people in the list with detail.
 2. Create a function that accepts **id** as parameter and prints the **HealtProfile** of the person with that id.